moondrop/helica/README.md

 </div>

 ## About
 Helica is an incredibly fast and highly performant web framework made for rapid development of RESTful APIs and minimalistic server-side rendered web applications.

+Helica follows a fully object-oriented approach to creating a beautifully simple yet incredibly powerful architecture that allows developers to rapidly build highly demanding APIs, server-side rendered web applications and various other applications that require assets to be served to the web.

+Routes are handled by ***resource handlers***, which are JavaScript classes including methods corresponding to the HTTP methods they should handle for the registered route.
+This allows for incredibly fast and easy development of clean, easy to follow, maintainable and reusable code.

+## Intentions
 While many other web frameworks for Node.js are *already* very fast in themselves, they're inherently bottlenecked by using the native Node.js HTTP server.
 Helica is built on top of a [custom HTTP server](https://github.com/uNetworking/uWebSockets.js/) written entirely in C++ in conjunction with highly optimized v8 bindings.

 This translates to **up to 300% the speed** of the native Node.js HTTP server excluding the use of any framework and **up to 500% the speed** of popular solutions like Express.

-A full benchmarking suite including exact results and code used can be found [here](/benchmark).
+A full benchmarking suite including exact results and used code can be found [here](/benchmark).

 ## Installing
+Installing Helica is as easy as typing

 ```
 ❯ npm install helica
 ```

-> <br /> **Warning!** <br /><br />Installing Helica via Yarn is **not supported** as Yarn lacks the capability of forwarding SIGINT events to the underlying process thus breaking graceful shutdowns! <br />&nbsp;
+> <br /> **Warning!** <br /><br />Running Helica via Yarn is **not supported** as Yarn lacks the capability of forwarding SIGINT events to the underlying process, thus breaking graceful shutdowns!
+Use at your own risk!<br />&nbsp;

 ## Documentation
-Documentation is currently WIP and will be ready for the inital `1.x.x` launch of Helica.
+A full documentation can be found at [helica.moondrop.io](https://helica.moondrop.io)

-## Getting Started Example:
+## Getting Started
+Getting started with Helica is as simple as initiating a new project, installing Helica as depcited above and adding an `index.js` file with following contents:

 ```js
 const Helica = require('helica');